rennaMAhcuS/Maze/README.md

 ### Prerequisites

 Note: It is assumed that Python is already installed.
-The file can be run by using one of the following commands:
+The file can be run by using one of the following commands (depending on your system's configuration):

 ```sh
 python game.py > /dev/null